 - 3 days for Hot Reels DVDs

-- 7 days for DVDs, Hot Picks Books, and Hotspots
+- 7 days for DVDs, Hot Pick Books and Rokus

 Branford residents may also request up to 6 items each month from other libraries through Interlibrary Loan.
-Most items may be renewed except for Museum Passes, Hot Reels and Hot Picks You may renew online, in person or by calling 203.488.144. ext.
+Most items may be renewed except for Museum Passes, Hotspots, Rokus, Hot Reels and Hot Picks.
+You may renew online, in person or by calling 203.488.144. ext.
 318.

 Fines & Fees

-25¢ per day for most overdue items; $2.00 per day for overdue museum passes; Replacement charge for lost library cards: $1.00.
+25¢ per day for most overdue items; $2.00 per day for overdue museum passes, telescope, rokus and hotspots.
+Replacement charge for lost library cards: $1.00.

 21 public computers with Internet access, Microsoft Office 2013 and free WIFI access throughout the building.
 A scanner is available for public use.
 Prints and photocopies are 25¢ for black & white and 75¢ for color.
 The Reference librarians can send a fax for you; the cost is $1.00 per page, with a maximum of $5.00.
 We are unable to receive faxes for patrons at this time.
 Our mobile MakerLab is also available to the public.
 Click here to learn more.

 Studying and Small Meetings

 The Lucy T. Hammer room is available for individuals and small groups (up to 12) and can be reserved at no charge for two hours a day.
 The Conference Room is also available for groups up to 20 people.
 Please stop by or call the Reference department at 203.488.1441, ext.
 318 to reserve the room.
-There are also a number of study tables available on the ground floor.
+There are also a number of study tables available in the reading room.
 If you need a larger space, please read about reserving space at the library.